-Any assignment that is not handed in to me during the lecture at which this assignment is due will not be marked and will receive a grade of zero.
-If you miss that lecture due to illness and therefore cannot hand in your assignment, it will be accepted before the next lecture if and only if accompanied by a relevant medical certificate.
+Any assignment that is not submitted by the date and time at which this assignment is due will not be marked and will receive a grade of zero.
+If you miss that lecture due to illness and therefore cannot submit your assignment, it will be accepted for grading if and only if accompanied by a relevant medical certificate.

 No make-up tests will be provided for the midterm exams.
 Students who miss a midterm and do not have a relevant medical certificate will receive a mark of zero.
 Students with a valid medical certificate will have the weight of the relevant midterm added to their final exam.
-If a student misses the final exam, the resulting procedure is outlined in the Economics department's Deferred Final Exam Policy, https://uwaterloo.ca/economics/undergraduate/resources-and-policies/deferred-finalexam-policy
+If a student misses the final exam, the resulting procedure is outlined in the Economics department's Deferred Final Exam Policy, https://uwaterloo.ca/economics/undergraduate/resources-and-policies/deferred-final-exam-policy